christie-sorenson/zingchart-book/Tutorials/custom_charts.md

 The ZingChart logo appears as a watermark at the bottom-right corner of our charts.
 It appears by default on all unlicensed charts when loaded into the web browser.

 ![](../images/context-menu.gif)

+To remove the ZingChart logo watermark, you will need to buy a license key.
+Once you have your license key, set it in the `ZC.LICENSE` variable, e.g., `ZC.LICENSE = ["569d52cefae586f634c54f86dc99e6a9"]`.

+If you still see the watermark, make sure the key is placed before the render method.
+Also, double check that it is placed in every page that renders charts.

+### Custom Chart Context Menu
+In ZingChart, users can right-click on a chart to access a menu of extra options.
+We call this the context menu.
+By default, “About ZingChart” appears as the last item in the menu on all unlicensed charts.
+You’ll see this when your chart is loaded into the web browser.